Overview of the MEE

 The MEE consists of six 30-minute questions and is a component of the Uniform Bar Examination (UBE).

 The purpose of the MEE is to test the examinee’s ability to (1) identify legal issues raised by a hypothetical factual situation; (2) separate material which is relevant from that which is not; (3) present a reasoned analysis of the relevant issues in a clear, concise, and well-organized composition; and (4) demonstrate an understanding of the fundamental legal principles relevant to the probable solution of the issues raised by the factual situation.
 The primary distinction between the MEE and the Multistate Bar Examination (MBE) is that the MEE requires the examinee to demonstrate an ability to communicate effectively in writing.

 Areas of law that may be covered on the MEE include the following: Business Associations (Agency and Partnership; Corporations and Limited Liability Companies), Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Federal Civil Procedure, Real Property, Torts, Trusts and Estates (Decedents' Estates; Trusts and Future Interests), and Uniform Commercial Code (Negotiable Instruments and Bank Deposits and Collections; Secured Transactions).
 Some questions may include issues in more than one area of law.
 The particular areas covered vary from exam to exam.
-Subject matter outlines can be found in the 2014 MEE Information Booklet.
+Please refer to the MEE Subject Matter Outline for the MEE's scope of coverage.

 For instructions provided with each MEE, see Instructions for Taking the MEE.